Are Open Standard Protocols Still Smart Investments?

 For reasons discussed earlier in this article, it's critical to specify standard rather than proprietary objects or variables to maintain open standard communications and avoid proprietary communications.

 SELECTING A SYSTEMS INTEGRATORPerhaps the most important way to assist owners is by helping them select a systems integrator with a proven track record for sustained support of open standard protocol networks.
-Help the owner select potential suppliers to interview.

 â€“ How do they support open standard protocols?
 How do they maintain support?